smiakchilo/aem-crash-course/lessons/2.11/part1.md

     </instructions>
 </configuration>
 ```
 Thus you instruct the OSGi framework that missing a dependency is not a blocker for the bundle to start.
 Be careful, though.
-It makes a little sense to ignore the absence of a class if are going to use it.
+It makes little sense ignoring the absence of a class if you are going to use it.
 This will only lead to the likes of `ClassNotFoundException` later on.

-The optional resolution makes sense if you don't even have an idea where the packages that the Felix Console paints in red are used.
+The optional resolution makes sense if you don't even have an idea what the red-colored packages in the _Felix Console_ are.
 In this case, they are probably _transitive dependencies_ (own dependencies of a dependency of yours).
 Chances are that your code could live without them.
 At least, you can try.

-Quite often, the Felix console shows in red the packages from another bundle of yours.
-It means that this other package cannot be started in its own turn.
-So you need to expand that bundle and try to troubleshoot there.
+Quite often, the _Felix Console_ shows in red the packages from another bundle of yours.
+It means that this other bundle could not start in its own turn.
+You need to locale that bundle and try to troubleshoot it.
 As you succeed, chances are that both your bundles will be up and running.
 </details>

 ### Manual operations with a bundle

 Sometimes you will need to restart a bundle.
-It helps to restart all the services that are inside.
+It helps to refresh all the services that are inside.
 There is not a single button for that.
-Instead, you need to click the "⏹" button, then wait a couple of seconds (stopping is not imminent), refresh the page, find the same bundle and click "▶" which will appear instead of "stop".
+Instead, you need to click the ⏹ button, then wait a couple of seconds (stopping is not imminent), refresh the page, find the same bundle and click ▶ which will appear instead of ⏹.

-There are HTTP POST command for respectively stopping and starting a bundle:
+There are also HTTP POST commands for respectively stopping and starting a bundle:
 ```
 curl -u admin:admin http://<aem_host>:<aem_port>/system/console/bundles/<name_of_bundle> -F action=stop